Why Does My AC Smell Bad?

 What Should You Do If Your AC Smells Bad?

 Like every AC issue that pops up, our first recommendation is to change the filter.
 This does help with a variety of issues, including bad smells.
 If the smell persists, it’s time to call A.B.
-May to come out and diagnose what’s going on.
+May Heating, A/C, Plumbing & Electrical to come out and diagnose what’s going on.
 We recommend annual maintenance and will work with you to determine the best scheduling for your home.
 Call us today and see how we can keep your home smelling good and keep the temperature cool during the summer.

 Read More: Why is the AC Not Working in My House?